aofarrel/myco/doc/guardrail_mode.md

 ## Are there really samples out there that would fail these filters?
-Yes.
-All filters implemented by Guardrail mode represent actual issues I had with SRA data.
-The Q30 filter is the only exception -- the verison of the pipeline that ran on SRA data did not have fastp, so that one is more of a hypothetical.
+All filters implemented by Guardrail mode represent actual issues found when running on data submitted to NCBI SRA.